senkuthegreat/Chrome/README.md

 **Mecha-Senku** is a personal AI assistant that runs entirely offline on your PC using [Ollama](https://ollama.com/) and large language models like `gemma:2b` or `llama2:7b-chat`.
 Inspired by Ultron from Avengers and Senku from Dr. Stone, this assistant can:

 - 💬 Chat intelligently with real-time text and voice
-- 🎙️ Speak responses using neural voice synthesis
+- 🗣️ Speak responses using neural voice synthesis
-- 🎤 Listen for your voice ("Hey Senku") to trigger commands
+- 🎧 Listen for your voice (“Hey Senku”) to trigger commands
-- 🧠 Run on your PC without relying on cloud APIs
+- 💻 Run on your PC without relying on cloud APIs

 ---